Research

 Insects in the city

 We are broadly interested in the diversity of insect-plant interactions in a variety of natural and managed systems.
 Currently we have a several projects studying plant-pollinator and plant-herbivore interactions in urban areas, focused on understanding how stress from urbanisation (air pollution, heat, habitat degradation) directly and indirectly affects bees, moths and flies.
 We're hoping to use this information to help protect insects and the innumerable benefits they bring to people.
 This research uses a combination of classical insect biodiversity surveys, manipulative field experiments, controlled fumigation experiments, metabolomics, and eDNA (metabarcoding) analyses of plant pollen.
+For more information, check out our Sheffield Pollinators site!

 Chemical ecology